thanosargiriou/dmws2021.github.io/pages/home.md

 **S**olar **Co**llectors with **S**tatic **Co**ncentrators
 for applications at intermediate to medium temperatures

-The SCoSCo studies static concentrators combined with suitable tracked absorbers in order to adapt efficient solar thermal collector operation in intermediate temperatures with effective extension to medium temperatures, suitable also for building integration.
-These innovative solar systems are based on the effective use of the non-uniform distribution of the converged solar radiation on the focal plane of static concentrators.
-Two solar collector configurations with low concentration CPC static reflector are proposed.
-The first collector uses a tracking absorber that receives the concentrated solar rays and a second one, fully static, has an array of separate absorbers on the focal plane, selecting for the fluid flow the receivers with the higher concentration.
-The receivers in both systems consist of absorbers in evacuated tubes; a suitable secondary absorber can be applied, operating in lower temperatures by using the diffuse radiation.
+The SCoSCo project studies static concentrators in order to adapt efficient solar thermal collector operation in intermediate temperatures with effective extension to medium temperatures, suitable also for building integration.
+These innovative solar systems are based on the effective use of the non-uniform distribution of the converged solar radiation on the focal plane of the concentrator.

 The above collectors will be compared with two lower cost static solar thermal systems, an efficient flat plate collector and an evacuated tube collector,